 Uterine factor infertility relates to abnormalities of the uterus that can make it difficult to conceive or carry a pregnancy to term.
-In this webinar, prof. Luciano Nardo, Consultant Gynaecologist & Subspecialist in Reproductive Medicine & Surgery and Clinical Director at Reproductive Health Group (UK), explains the uterine factors that have effect on embryo implantation in IVF treatment.
+In this webinar, Prof. Luciano Nardo, MD MRCOG, Consultant Gynaecologist & Specialist in Reproductive Medicine, explains the uterine factors that have an effect on embryo implantation in IVF treatment.

 It is a fact that successful embryo implantation is dependent not only on how good the embryo is but also on the normal endometrial and uterine environment.
-In this case, implantation failures are similar to miscarriages – there are some factors that could be shared between both of them.
-In order to minimise the risk of an implantation failure or an early pregnancy loss, it very important to prepare for upcoming IVF in a thorough and individualised way.
+In this case, implantation failures are similar to miscarriages – some factors could be shared between both of them.
+To minimise the risk of an implantation failure or an early pregnancy loss, it is very important to prepare for upcoming IVF in a thorough and individualised way.

 When conducting fertility treatments, doctors and patients are often faced with the dilemma of something being unexplained.
 It can be highly frustrating as fertility issues are hard enough to deal with when we understand what’s causing the problem.
 Prof. Luciano Nardo says that doctors need to be in a position to explain why subfertility occurs, why the transfer failed or why a miscarriage took place – and the only way to explain it is by looking into the possible causes.

 Prof. Luciano Nardo does not share the view that everything that is not successful is unexplained.
 He says that at his clinic, they always start with investigating the uterus at a very early stage of the fertility program to ensure that it is possible to shorten the time to pregnancy, reduce the risk of miscarriages and increase the chances of successful embryo implantation.
-In fact, there are a lot of gynecological problems known to impact on normal endometrium environment that, in turn, will affect the ability of embryos to implant.
+There are a lot of gynaecological problems known to impact on normal endometrium environment that, in turn, will affect the ability of embryos to implant.

 Fibroids that are present within the uterus and inside the endometrial environment are called submucosal.
 They can easily be seen on a transvaginal two-dimensional ultrasound scan.
 They are divided into type 0, type 1 and type 2, depending on how much of the fibroid protrudes within the endometrial cavity.
 Submucosal fibroids have to be removed in women trying to conceive.
 And, what prof. Nardo stresses heavily, it is not to be done after a failed IVF cycle or a miscarriage but proactively before first conception attempts.
 There is strong published evidence that fibroids within the uterus cavity significantly affect the success of IVF treatment.
 Surprisingly, removing fibroids is sometimes enough to conceive naturally, without the need of starting an IVF treatment cycle at all.

-Polyps, being other common type of benign lumps, can be the result of prolonged hormonal treatment.
-As they are considered to be foreign bodies within the uterus, they can cause spotting and bleeding as well as impact on the ability of a blastocyst to implant successfully.
-Polyps are generally soft and fleshy and they can be very easily removed by a hysteroscopy.
-Doctors are able to differentiate them from fibroids with the use of ultrasound scans.
+Polyps, being another common type of benign lumps, can be the result of prolonged hormonal treatment.
+As they are considered to be foreign bodies within the uterus, they can cause spotting and bleeding as well as impact the ability of a blastocyst to implant successfully.
+Polyps are generally soft and fleshy and can be very easily removed by hysteroscopy.
+Doctors can differentiate them from fibroids with the use of ultrasound scans.
 Prof. Nardo says that polyps, just like fibroids, should be removed before a woman’s conception attempts, before starting IVF treatment or in any case when there is a history of miscarriages.

-Congenital uterus abnormalities are something that women are born with – and septum is the most common example of them.
-It is like a partition wall within the uterus and it can occupy either the entire cavity of the uterus (a full septum) or proportionate percentage of the cavity (a partial septum).
-There is some evidence that a septate uterus can impact on the ability of a blastocyst to implant and can cause a miscarriage, a pre-term delivery as well as increase the probability of a caesarean section.
-The presence of a septum will also affect placentation, reduce the size of the uterine cavity and have a negative effect on the presence of growth factor receptors which are important for normal endometrial function.
+Congenital uterus abnormalities are something that women are born with – and the septum is the most common example of them.
+It is like a partition wall within the uterus and it can occupy either the entire cavity of the uterus (a full septum) or a proportionate percentage of the cavity (a partial septum).
+There is some evidence that a septate uterus can impact the ability of a blastocyst to implant and can cause a miscarriage, a pre-term delivery as well as increase the probability of a caesarean section.
+The presence of a septum will also affect placentation, reduce the size of the uterine cavity and harm the presence of growth factor receptors which are important for normal endometrial function.
 Prof. Nardo says that removing the septum improves the outcome: lowers the miscarriage rate and improves the pregnancy rate of women with unexplained infertility.

-Prof. Nardo admits that only recently doctors have acquired information about how important the endometrial environment is for the successful embryo implantation and pregnancy.
-In women with a history of recurrent implantation failures and – at the same time – good embryo quality, it is recommended to conduct the analysis of the endometrium.
+Prof. Nardo admits that only recently doctors have acquired information about how important the endometrial environment is for successful embryo implantation and pregnancy.
+In women with a history of recurrent implantation failures and – at the same time – good embryo quality, it is recommended to analyze the endometrium.
 It is a genetic test called endometrial receptivity array (ERA) which is performed after taking a biopsy of the endometrium.
-It uses the latest genetic technology – next generation sequencing (NGS).
+It uses the latest genetic technology – next-generation sequencing (NGS).

 Prof. Luciano Nardo admits that fertility patients are often told that their subfertility is unexplained.
-However, what he claims is that ‘unexplained’ is not the right word – in fact, it means that the patients’ inability to become pregnant have not been investigated enough or the causes have not been found.
-Embarking on IVF journey is not the right solution in such cases as the treatment itself is not going to overcome the problems, such as e.g. the abnormal endometrial environment or the presence of a fibroid or a septum.
+However, what he claims is that ‘unexplained’ is not the right word it means that the patients’ inability to become pregnant has not been investigated enough or the causes have not been found.
+Embarking on the IVF journey is not the right solution in such cases as the treatment itself is not going to overcome the problems, such as e.g. the abnormal endometrial environment or the presence of a fibroid or a septum.
 It will only move patients from the problem of unexplained subfertility to the problem of an unexplained implantation failure.
-The administration of right medications or a surgical removal of infertility causes prior to IVF treatment may significantly increase the ability to achieve a successful pregnancy and a live birth.
+The administration of the right medications or surgical removal of infertility causes before IVF treatment may significantly increase the ability to achieve a successful pregnancy and live birth.